boomlinde/gunboat/README.md

 * Middle click a slider to set it to its max value
 * While hovering a slider, press backtick, 0 or number keys 1-9 to set the slider to an absolute value
+* Press the f key to toggle integer scaling.
+Leaving it on looks nicer, but turning it off uses the window more efficiently
+* Press alt+enter to toggle full screen mode
+* Press ctrl+q to quit.
+OS specific application exit shortcuts should work as well

 Folding multipliers
 -------------------